NishikiChisato/Lua-notes/notes/hashtable.md

 ### Next function

-This function simplely iterate all elements from key's index getting by `findindex`.
+This function simply iterates over all elements starting from the index of the key obtained by `findindex`.
-We have explained the hood of `findindex`, it will return the next index of key's index, and the implementation of `luaH_next` is pretty intuitive.
+We've already explained the inner workings of `findindex`, which returns the next index after the key's index.
+The implementation of `luaH_next` is quite intuitive as a result.

 ```c
 int luaH_next (lua_State *L, Table *t, StkId key) {